GoogleChrome/web.dev/src/site/content/en/blog/squoosh-v2/index.md

 ## Build process change from Webpack to Rollup

-The same team that built Squoosh has spent a significant amount of time looking at build tooling this year for [Tooling Report](https://bundlers.tooling.report/), and decided to switch our build process from webpack to rollup.
+The same team that built Squoosh has spent a significant amount of time looking at build tooling this year for [Tooling Report](https://bundlers.tooling.report/), and decided to switch our build process from Webpack to Rollup.

-The project was initially started with a webpack because we wanted to try it as a team, and at the time in 2018 webpack was the only tool that gave us enough control to set up the project the way we wanted.
-Over time, we've found Rollup's ease of plugin systeme and simplicity with ESM made it a natural choice for this project.
+The project was initially started with Webpack because we wanted to try it as a team, and at the time in 2018 Webpack was the only tool that gave us enough control to set up the project the way we wanted.
+Over time, we've found Rollup's easy plugin system and simplicity with ESM made it a natural choice for this project.

 ## Updated UI design

 We've also updated the UI design of the app featuring `blobs` as a visual element.
 It is a little pun on how we treat data in our code.
-Squoosh passes image data around as a blob, so it felt natural to include some blobs in the design(get it?).  \
+Squoosh passes image data around as a blob, so it felt natural to include some blobs in the design(get it?).

 Color usage was honed in as well, so that color was more than an accent but additionally a vector to distinguish and reinforce which image is in context for the options.
 All in all, the homepage is a bit more vibrant and the tool itself is a bit more clear and concise.